khankhadija/AgentDiscoveriesApp-JavaHibernate/README.md

 ## IntelliJ Configuration

-You can run `AgentDiscoveriesApplication` directly inside IntelliJ, but the frontend project must also have been built or else it can't serve the website.

-You can ensure this is automatically done by adding a 'build step' to the run configuration:
-Either `mvn build` or `npm run build` in the frontend project.
+In order to run your application directly using IntelliJ, you should first make sure the frontend project has been built (or else it can't serve the website!).
+You can ensure this is automatically done by adding a 'build step' to the run configuration: Either `mvn build` or `npm run build` in the frontend project.

+Then, in the run configuration, set the main class to be `AgentDiscoveriesApplication` and you'll be able to use IntelliJ to run your project.

 Alternatively, you can serve the frontend using a development server: